islamic-network/perennialism.org/index.md

                       Perennial Philosophy in French.
                     </li>
                     <li>Then, after the second world war, Alduous Huxley - a British novelist - published a book called
-                      'The Perennial Philosphy'.
+                      'The Perennial Philosophy'.
 This hinted at the original idea, but was not an authentic understanding or exposition of the Perennial Philosophy.
                     </li>
                     <li>